Three-gluon decays of radially excited quarkonia $\psi(2S)$ and $\Upsilon(2S)$ with both relativistic and QCD radiative corrections: RESULTS AND DISCUSSIONS

 with $\kappa\equiv\frac{7(48+121\pi^2)}{48(\pi^2-9)}$.
 This expression shows that the relativistic correction, quantified by $\kappa \beta_V^{2}/M^{2}$, is significantly larger for $\psi(2S)$ (where $\kappa \beta_{\psi(2S)}^{2}/M^{2}\approx 2.70$) than for $\Upsilon(2S)$ (where $\kappa \beta_{\Upsilon(2S)}^{2} / M^{2} \approx 0.88$), owing to the lighter charm-quark mass.
 More importantly, for $\psi(2S)$, the decay width calculated to $\hat{q}^2$ order yields an unphysical negative value.
 This directly indicates the poor convergence of the relativistic expansion and underscores the necessity of including higher-order effects.

 To address this issue and obtain a physically consistent prediction, we incorporate a selected subset of higher-order relativistic corrections through our phenomenological treatment.
-The unpolarized decay width is then reconstructed from the polarized components as
+Summing the non-vanishing polarized widths over the helicity configurations of the four equivalence classes listed in the Appendix -- four configurations for each of $\Gamma_{1,2,3}$ and two for $\Gamma_{4}$ -- and averaging over the three polarizations of the initial vector meson, we reconstruct the unpolarized decay width from the polarized components as

 where $\Gamma_1$-$\Gamma_4$ are given by Eqs.~(\ref{gamma one})--(\ref{gamma four}) and are calculated by incorporating $\hat{q}^2$-order relativistic corrections and systematically including a selected subset of higher-order effects, thereby restoring physical positivity.
 Their combination according to Eq.~(\ref{polarizedcombination}) provides a more reliable theoretical description of the decay width.